 Should You Use Backing Tracks?

-There is a constant war of words when it comes using backing tracks for performances.
+There is a constant war of words when it comes to using backing tracks for performances.
 Music enthusiasts and purists despise backing tracks and consider it to be a crutch for untalented musicians and artists.

 However, that’s not the entire truth since the use of a backing track cannot be the only decisive factor of an artist’s talent.
 Over time backing tracks have developed into an entity of its own that serves various purposes and has become an industry experience.